savimar/CV/README.md

 - September 2017 — November 2017. **Satel**
     - ***Senior Java Developer/TeamLead***
         - Duties and achievements: managing of 3 people, developing a highly loaded web application on Java, designing an architecture and selecting frameworks for the application, writing validation rules on ANTLR4;
-        - Development tools and technologies used: Java EE, Java8, Spring, Spring MVC, REST, JUnit, Maven;
+        - Development tools and technologies using: Java EE, Java8, Spring, Spring MVC, REST, JUnit, Maven;
         - DBMS: PostgreSQL;
         - RCP and server applications: WSO2, IntelliJ IDEA, GIT, JIRA, Confluence; GIT, JIRA, Confluence, SCRUM;
         - Project: back-end for the corporate portal of a large Russian state customer.